1. How does performance evaluation correspondence get processed?

 - Select About NAVFIT98A

-When may an IA Sailor receive a Not Observed Report (NOB)?
+12. When would an IA Sailor receive a Not Observed Report (NOB)?

 Regular (Block 17) reports are the foundation of the performance record.

-Regular reports are submitted periodically per the schedule in table 1 of the BUPERSINST 1610.10C, and on other occasions (e.g. Periodic, Detachment of Individual and Special) specified in the BUPERSINST 1610.10C.
+Regular reports are submitted periodically per the schedule in table 1 of the BUPERSINST 1610.10D, and on other occasions (e.g. Periodic, Detachment of Individual and Special) specified in the BUPERSINST 1610.10D.

 They must cover, day-for-day, all naval service on active duty or in drilling Reserve programs, except for enlisted initial entry training and other limited circumstances.